 Techniques for Analyzing Sales Trends

 Analyzing sales trends is a great place to start.
 By looking at what’s selling, when, and to whom, you can plan your inventory, marketing, and restocks more effectively.
 Seasonal trends, promotions, and even macroeconomic events can all impact your sales.
 The better your analysis, the better your forecasting will be.
+If “hats” sell more in winter, plan promotions early.
+AI tools can spot trends like holiday spikes or new product hits.

 Customer Segmentation and Personalization